BryanBoru/Open-To-Adventure/readme.md

 ![title](https://i.gyazo.com/8ccd64269809315663b8b6e2aa3bddc1.png)

 Focused on exploration and enjoyment of those unique finds in the wilderness.
-This 1.12.2 Modpack of Minecraft focuses on Magic and adventuring tools, butalso allows for some tech experimentation.
+This 1.12.2 Modpack of Minecraft focuses on Magic and adventuring tools, also allows for some tech experimentation.

 ## Getting Started